 Section 3.
 Erosion Control and Storage of Building Materials.
 At no time shall any lot or parcel be stripped of its topsoil, trees, or allowed to waste away by being neglected, excavated, or having refuse or trash thrown or dropped or dumped upon it.
 No lumber, brick, stone, cinder block, concrete block, or any other materials used for building purposes shall be stored upon any lot more than a reasonable time for the construction in which they are to be used to be completed.

 Section 4.
 Antennas, Aerials, Towers.
-No aerials, poles, towers, antennas or similar structures shall be erected on a dwelling lot, except by express written consent of the Association.
-This shall include, but not be limited to television and radio apparatus.
-Television antennas may be erected but shall be limited to no more than five (5) feet in height above the rooftop of the dwellings and must be attached to the said rooftop.
+With the exception of TV satellite dishes or other devices always allowed under the Telecommunications Act of 1996 [6], no aerials, poles, towers, antennas, radio apparatus, or similar structures shall be erected on a dwelling lot, except by express written consent of the Association.
+Television antennas must be no more than five (5) feet in height above the rooftop of the dwellings and must be attached to the said rooftop.

 Section 5.
 Prohibition of Noxious Activities and Limitations on Keeping Animals.
 No noxious or offensive activity shall be carried on upon any residential lot or shall anything be done thereon tending to cause embarrassment, discomfort, annoyance, or nuisance to the neighborhood.
 There shall not be kept or maintained devices, things, or animals, specifically including but not limited to fowl, pigeons, cows, swine, goats, poultry, or other livestock.
 However, this restriction shall not prevent the keeping of not more than two (2) of each of the following: dogs, cats, or birds as household pets provided that same are not bred for commercial purposes, nor shall there be allowed any other thing of any sort whose normal activities or existence is in any way noxious, dangerous, unsightly, odoriferous, noisy, unpleased, or of a nature as may diminish or destroy the enjoyment of other property in the neighborhood by the owners thereof.
 Dogs or other pets shall not be permitted loose in the neighborhood.